Access All Areas AOTOS's 50th Anniversary Summer Conference

 2.30pm: Registration

-3.15pm: Guests from the Royal Ballet and Opera
+3.15pm: Guests from the Royal Ballet and Opera – Create and Sing: free pedagogy and music appreciation for state primary schools

 3.45pm: Mr Nicholas Gibbins – Singer’s Pathology: what problems do singers have in the voice clinic compared to the normal population?